 - 1. Any direct quotation of another's words, from simple phrasing to longer passages, without using quotation marks and properly citing the source of those words. - 2.
 Any summary or paraphrase of another's ideas without properly citing the source of those ideas. - 3.
 Any information that is not common knowledge-including facts, statistics, graphics, drawings-without proper citation of sources. - 4.
-Any cutting and pasting of verbal or graphic materials from another source-including books, databases, web sites, journals, newspapers, etc.-without the proper citation for each of the sources of those materials; this includes any copyrighted artwork, graphics, or photography downloaded from the Internet without proper citation. - 5.
+Any cutting and pasting of verbal or graphic materials from another source and representing as one's own work-including books, databases, web sites, journals, newspapers, etc.-without the proper citation for each of the sources of those materials; this includes any copyrighted artwork, graphics, or photography downloaded from the Internet without proper citation. - 5.
 Any wholesale "borrowing," theft, or purchasing of another's work and presenting it as one's own, whether from the Internet or from another source. - 6.
-Any presentation of "ghost-written" papers-whether paid for or not-as one's own original work. - 7.
-Making one's work available for copying by others, as well as copying work posted on the Internet or otherwise made available by another.
+Any presentation of "ghost-written" work including-whether paid for or not-as one's own original work, including papers, computer code, visual artwork, and other forms of written and non-written work. - 7.
+Making one's work available for copying by others, as well as copying work posted on the Internet or otherwise made available by another. - 8.
+Self-citation: you cannot submit the same work for two different classes.
+If you use part of an earlier work, or ideas from an earlier work, you should reference it, as with any other source.

-The Process: How the Honesty in Learning Policy Works
+The Process: How the Academic Integrity Policy Works